-This superfood smoothies recipe makes a fast breakfast loaded with nutrients, the kids ask for it all the time, and we make popsicles with the leftovers!
+This superfood smoothies recipe (sometimes called a “meal replacement shake”) makes a fast breakfast loaded with nutrients, the kids ask for it all of the time, and we make popsicles with the leftovers. 🙂

 Here's my favorite tasteless superfood that you can slip into all sorts of foods unnoticed, so the first way I wanted to try it was in a food that we have often around here: Smoothies!

 —Also see my other post, How to Ruin Your Morning Smoothie in 3 Easy Steps.—

 How to Add More SUPER to Your Superfood Smoothies…

 This is the perfect food for kids because you can get all sorts of goodies in there without them knowing and they slurp it right up, and often ask to make popsicles out of the leftovers.
 (I put up a little fight so they don't realize how good these are for them… “Oh I don't know if we need to make more of those today… Well, okaaaaay.”
 Here are some inexpensive popsicle makers.)